THE FESTIVAL

 Board of directors

-Jean-René Noël, chairman – Campbellton
+Jean-René Noël, vice-president - Campbellton

 Marie-Anne Ferron, administrator – Lamèque

-Johannes Larsen, administrator – Miramichi
+Johanne Landry, administrator - Miramichi

 Roseline Paulin, administrator – Tracadie